 Please view our submission guidelines here: http://www.humanjournal.org/index.php/submission/guidelines

-The article submission deadline for December 2013 issue is over.
-The issue is planned to be published no earlier than the end of February 2014.
-We will soon announce a new submission period for articles.
+The article submission deadline for December 2014 issue is 20th November 2014.
+The issue is planned to be published no earlier than the end of February 2015.

 Articles published in The Human will be indexed and disseminated by the Ebsco Publishing.

 The Human is now inviting submissions for a special issue to be published in June 2015.
 The special issue will be devoted to crime writing (fiction and non-fiction) in all of its diverse forms and multiplicity of cultural situations.
 The topic, for instance, may cover journalistic reportage, online fansites for aficionados of crime, detective fiction broadly construed, crime writing for children and young adults, hacking, true crime writing, historical crime writing, and other subjects.
 Interdisciplinary approaches are encouraged, as are treatments that deal with global (non-Western) writing or that bridge East and West.
 Less-covered subjects are most welcome.
 Successful submissions will demonstrate rigor, originality and persuasive argumentation for the significance of the thesis.

 Poetry submissions are now open.
 Please send one document with up to three poems.
 We favor poems of one to two pages.
 There are of course exceptions.
 For our Winter 2015 issue there is no one theme.
 We are interested in poems that in some way connect to our manifesto which includes the lines:

 · The Human neither favors neutralism nor does it support absolute relativism; it carries ethical concerns and responsibilities, thus, it may be on the side of the unequal.